dark-devil9/DiscordRaidSpamFloodBots/README-EN.md

 Add tokens to spam bots tokens.txt file.
 Open file config.json.

-In parameter "invite" set spam server link.
+In parameter "invite" set spam server invite code (NOT LINK).
 In parameter "text" set messages text.
 In parameter "tts" set should to use tts or not (true / false).
 In parameter "count" set the maximum number of bots to attack (0 - no limit)